UNESCO Global Geoparks

 UNESCO Global Geopark sites tell about the birth of our planet and the story of how cultures formed in natural sites all over the world.
 UNESCO Global Geopark status has been granted to 161 (as of 2020) unique geological tourism sites all over the world.
 The unique aspect refers to the fact that each Geopark contains internationally valuable rock or soil structures and formations.

-Except for the UNESCO Global Geopark in Rokua, Finland was granted another member of this uniqe geological natural area program, in July 2020 Lauhanvuori - Hämeenkangas received the UNESCO Global Geopark status.
-Also Saimaa Geopark have applied for the UNESCO Global Geopark program and Salpausselkä and Lappajärvi are preparing their applications.
+Except for the UNESCO Global Geopark in Rokua and the UNESCO Global Geopark in Lauhanvuori - Hämeenkangas, Finland was granted another member of this uniqe geological natural area program, in April 2021 Saimaa Geopark received the UNESCO Global Geopark status.
+Also Salpausselkä and Lappajärvi are preparing their applications for the UNESCO Global Geopark program.

 Rokua UNESCO Global Geopark